TWA Flight Center: Architectural commission and research

+Design

+Saarinen & Associates began designing the headhouse's form, or shape, in February 1956.
+Saarinen said he had been challenged to devise a "distinctive and memorable" design, which would deviate from traditional airport terminal designs.
+He wanted the new terminal to have a practical purpose and not only "interpret the sensation of flying", but also "express the drama and specialness and excitement of travel".
+Damon, similarly, wanted "the spirit of flight" to be encapsulated in the design.
+The building, according to Saarinen, was intended to heighten travelers' anticipation as they approached, with similar interior and exterior features creating a unified design.
+Saarinen did not consider any rectangular designs, but shell structures—such as what he ultimately designed for the headhouse—were not particularly new, either.

+One of his original designs was sketched on the back of a restaurant menu during a dinner with Cranston Jones, an associate editor at Time magazine.
+The preliminary designs—which included a main waiting hall, separate arrival and departure wings, and passageways to two standalone gate buildings—were finished by mid-1956.
+In conjunction with the building's design, Saarinen prepared a brochure outlining his plans to TWA officials.
+Dissatisfied with initial concepts, Saarinen asked TWA for more time and took an additional year, testing out numerous shapes to resolve the structure's final form.
+Roche described one initial design as an oval shell upon four piers, saying that Saarinen had rejected that plan as awkward.
+An engineer for the project, Abba Tor, warned that a single slab of concrete might crack.

-Saarinen's team first created 3D models of the planned terminal, then drew sketches of the structure; this contrasted with the design processes of more traditional buildings, in which architects drew sketches before creating their 3D models.
-Saarinen's team created several wire, cardboard, and clay models of the terminal's roof, constructed at various scales.
-One early model for the terminal was based on Jørn Utzon's winning proposal for the Sydney Opera House's architectural design competition, for which Saarinen had been a judge.
+Saarinen & Associates first created 3D models of the planned headhouse, then drew sketches of the structure; this contrasted with the design processes of more traditional buildings, in which architects drew the sketches first.
+Saarinen & Associates created several wire, cardboard, and clay models of the headhouse's roof, constructed at various scales.
+One early model for the headhouse was based on Jørn Utzon's winning proposal for the Sydney Opera House's architectural design competition, for which Saarinen had been a judge.
 Saarinen had originally envisioned the roof as a single shell, but he refined the design twice before ultimately devising the plan with four shells.
-The final model for the shell may have been inspired by one of Saarinen's breakfasts, a grapefruit that he pushed down at the center.
-The roof may also have been inspired by Minoru Yamasaki's design for St. Louis Lambert International Airport's main terminal, his father Eliel Saarinen's design for Helsinki Central Station; and McKim, Mead & White's design for the original New York Penn Station.
+The final model for the shell may have been inspired by a breakfast during which Saarinen pressed down on the center of a grapefruit.
+The roof may also have been inspired by Minoru Yamasaki's design for St. Louis Lambert International Airport's main terminal; Eero's father Eliel Saarinen's design for Helsinki Central Station; and McKim, Mead & White's design for the original New York Penn Station.
 During another discussion, Roche used a saw to bisect one of the models, creating the inspiration for the roof's four shells.